JetBrains-Research/TestSpark/README.md

 ![Plugin Settings](readme-images/pngs/PluginSettings.png)

 ### First time configuration
 Before running the plugin for the first time, we highly recommend going to the `Environment settings` section of TestGenie settings.
 The settings include java 11 path, compilation path (path to compiled code), compilation command.
-All commands have defaults.
-However, we recommend especially that you check compilation command.
-For this command the user requires maven, gradle or any other builder program which can be accessed via command.
+Java path has default.
+The remaining settings are determined automatically in the absence of the entered data.
+If desired, it can manually set the command for compilation or compilation path.
 Leaving this field with a faulty value may cause unintended behaviour.
 ![Setup](readme-images/pngs/Setup.png)

 ### Quick Access Parameters